QuentindiMeo/goodnight.py/README.md

 ## :full_moon_with_face: Description

-No need to think about not being repetitive in the way you say "Good night" any more!
+You won't have to worry about the way you say "Good night" any more!
 Just run this script and it will generate a random goodnight message for your loved one.
-The author of this script declines all responsibility for any conflict caused by the (over)use of this script. :wink:
+The author declines all responsibility for any conflict caused by the (over)use of this script. :wink:

 > [!NOTE]
 > Don't hesitate and report any kind of malfunction or request a feature by [**opening an issue**](https://github.com/QuentindiMeo/goodnight.py/issues)!